MenkeTechnologies/zpwr/README.md

 - learn.service = systemd service that runs learning collection API
 - restart function that launches poll and learn by enabling and starting in systemd
 - central control of zpwr colorful output with `ZPWR_COLORS`
+- zsh completion with descriptions for parameters, aliases and global aliases

 ## ZPWR Dependencies